Extension

 karrio makes shipping API integration easy for a single carrier and in a multi-carrier scenario, the value is exponential.

-The Mapper is the cornerstone ofkarrio 's abstraction.
+The Mapper is the base of karrio 's abstraction.
 A Metadata

 specifies the integration classes required to define a karrio compatible extension.